AIDman/CRSS-SpkrDiar/readme.txt

+# CRSS Speaker Diarization Toolkit (CRSS-SpkDiar)

+CRSS-SpkDiar is a C++ based speaker diarization toolkit, built on top of famous open source speech recognition platform of Kaldi.
+The main objective of building this toolkit is as follow:
+  - Simple integration with Kaldi ASR,
+  - Simple intergration of i-vector training and extraction (with and without DNN),
+  - Perform speaker diarization unsupervised/supervised/semisupervised fasion
+  - Bentchmark on open database

 Speaker diarization project built using Kaldi libraries.
 The system is primarily based on integer linear programming clustering.
 Authors: Navid Shokouhi, Chengzhu Yu